 4 tsp. *diastatic malt powder (optional - I purchase on King Arthur Flour)

 1 cup water

 Add flour salt, sugar, yeast and baking malt (if using) to the large bowl of a stand mixer.
 Add the water, and using the dough hook, mix dough and "knead" it with the dough hook several minutes, or until the dough forms a ball and pulls away from the sides of the bowl.

 Turn out onto floured surface and knead a few times.
 Place dough in floured mixing bowl, cover with a kitchen towel and let rise 60-90 minutes.

 Remove dough from bowl and shape into round rolls (you'll get about 10-12).
 Hold each ball under running warm water briefly, and place on a baking sheet lined with parchment paper or sprayed lightly with cooking spray.
 Cover with a floured kitchen towel and let rest for 30 minutes.

 Brush rolls with warm water and powder them with flour, sesame seeds or poppy seeds.
-Cut a slit in the top of each roll with a razor blade or very sharp knife.
+Cut a slit in the top of each roll with a razor blade, bakers lame, or very sharp knife.
 Let rest 10 minutes uncovered.

 Meanwhile, place a large roasting pan with hot water on the lowest rack of your oven positioning top rack to the middle of the oven.
 Preheat oven to 400 degrees; water will be steaming so be careful when you open the oven door.